joe7575/techpack/README.md

 * tubelib_addons1, a Tubelib extension with mining, farming, and crafting nodes
 * tubelib_addons2, a Tubelib extension with control nodes
 * tubelib_addons3, a Tubelib extension with high performance nodes
-* tubelib_stairway, Ladders, stairways, and bridges for your machines
+* techpack_stairway, Ladders, stairways, and bridges for your machines
+* techpack_warehouse, Warehouse Boxes in steel, copper, and gold
 * gravelsieve, a Mod to sieve ores from gravel.
 * smartline, a Mod with small and smart sensors, actors and controllers.
 * safer_lua, a subset of the language Lua for safe and secure Lua sandboxes